 This an optional field, useful if your issue concerns a specific Infra tool or service and you know the version you are using.

 If you specify someone here, that person receives an alert about the issue.
-You can accept the default (Automatic) to put the issue in the queue for the Infra team.
+You can accept the default (Automatic) to put the issue in the queue for the Infra or project team's attention.

 This is an optional field where you can describe your operating system, software platform and/or hardware specifications if they are relevant to the bug, task, or feature request.

-For a feature request, it helps if you can not only describe the feature, but explain why the project needs it.
+For a feature request, it helps if you can not only describe the feature, but explain why the ASF or the specific project needs it.

-There are many more optional fields that you can probably skip.
+There are many optional fields that you can probably skip.

 When you have completed entering the useful information, click Create to create the ticket.